wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 But, if the current level cache does not have data, then the data still needs to be fetched from the upper level by calling `sendFetch()` with the command being `Fetch`.
 The state also transits to the `_D` version in this case.

+If neither sharer nor owner exists, the event can be completed immediately by calling `sendResponseDown()`.
+In this case, it is guaranteed that the current level must have a copy of data, which is either in the data array, or in the MSHR.

+Blocks in state `EA` and `MA` are handled by downgrading the write back event (which must be exclusive write back and contain data) in the MSHR directly.
+First, the write back event is obtained by calling `getFrontEvent()`.
+Then the response event is generated and sent to the lower level by calling `sendResponseDown()`, with data pointer from the write back event.
+The write back event is also updated such that the command becomes `PutS` by calling `setCmd`.
+At last, the requestor of the write back is re-added as a sharer, and removed as an owner.
+The state of the block also transits to `SA` to reflect the fact that the pending write back now becomes a clean write back with data (since the clean write back from the last sharer will trigger transition from `S` to `SA`).